NiklasEi/bevy_asset_loader/bevy_asset_loader/examples/README.md

 ## Examples for stageless

-Those are examples using `iyes_loopless` implementation of Bevy's Stageless RFC.
-All need ot be run with `stageless` feature.
+The following examples use `iyes_loopless`, which implements ideas from Bevy's [Stageless RFC](https://github.com/bevyengine/rfcs/pull/45).
+All examples require the `stageless` feature.
 Note that progress tracking needs `progress_tracking_stageless` feature together with `progress_tracking`.

 | Example                                                    | Description                                      |